• Skip to primary navigation

 Instructions

-• In a small combine all ingredients for the homemade rub and stir until combined.
+• In a small bowl combine all ingredients for the homemade rub and stir until combined.

-• Spread 4 Tbsp yellow mustard evenly over the ribs covering completely.
+• Spread 4 Tablespoons of yellow mustard evenly over the ribs covering completely.
 Next, spread the dry rub over the ribs covering completely.
-Wrap in saran wrap so they are completely covered.
-Place in fridge to rest a minimum of 2 hours, but we do it overnight for best results!
+Wrap in plastic wrap so they are completely covered.
+Place in fridge to rest a minimum of 2 hours, or overnight for best results.

 • Lay two pieces of tinfoil out on counter (enough to wrap ribs in).
-Evenly smear the 2 Tbsp yellow mustard down the middle of foil about 4 inches wide.
-Place butter slice evenly between the foil pieces down the middle of foil.
+Evenly smear the 2 Tablespoons yellow mustard down the middle of foil about 4 inches wide.
+Place butter slices evenly between the foil pieces down the middle of foil.
 Next lay the ribs on the foil, bone side done.
 Tightly seal the foil.
-Place ribs back in the smoker at 225 degrees F for 2 hours.
+Place ribs back in the smoker at 225 degrees Fahrenheit for 2 hours.

-• After 2 hours has passed remove the ribs from the smoker.
-Remove the ribs from foil.
-Mix together ingredients for the finishing sauce in a mixing bowl.
+• After 2 hours, remove the ribs from the smoker and remove foil.
 Coat ribs with finishing sauce and place back on the smoker for 1 hour.

 Tips